CUNY-CL/winter-camp/README.md

 ### Part 4: prediction

-To predict, or casetag, the tokens in `test.tok` using the model you trained in **Part 3**, you will need to:
+To predict, or restore case to the tokens in `test.tok` using the model you trained in **Part 3**, you will need to:
 1. Extract features from `test.tok` and write them to `features_sink_path`
 2. Call your trained model from **Part 3** in the terminal by running--
 ```% crfsuite tag -m model_sink_path predictions_sink_path```
 --where `predictions_sink_path` is the name of the file where you'd like the predicted tags and tokens to be written to
 3. Use the predicted tags in `predictions_sink_path` to apply casing to casefolded tokens in `test.tok`
-4. Write the case-restored tokens to a file that is formatted exactly like `test.tok`.
+4. Write the case-restored tokens to a file that is formatted exactly like `test.tok`

 ### Part 5: evaluation